Panasonic GH5 vs GX9

 Studio photographers will appreciate that the Panasonic GH5 (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the GX9 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the GX9 followed on from the Panasonic GX8.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic GH5 and the Panasonic GX9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.